dominicbrauer/web-wordle/README.md

 ## Getting Started
 The frontend is built on Astro, which needs Node.js to operate.
+The backend uses Java SpringBoot (JDK 21).

-All commands are run from the root of the project, from a terminal:
+All Astro-related commands are run from the `/web` directory, from a terminal:

 | Command                | Action                                           |
 | :----------------------| :----------------------------------------------- |